nadig-google/cluster-director-mcp/README.md

   - QA Assistant: What came first?
 The chicken or the egg
   ```

-## Tools
+## QA Assistant

+This AI Assistant has a rich set of curated documents about Cluster Director to enable it to answer questions.

+## Agentic Assistant (Current list of tools it can run)

 - `list_clusters`: List your clusters created using Cluster Director.
 - `get_cluster`: Get detailed about a single Cluster.
 - More to come soon....

-## Context

-In addition to the above tools, this AI Assistant has additional fine-tuned and detailed information about Cluster Director.

 ## Feedback
 We'd love to hear from you.
 Please email nadig at-symbol google dot com